olivierhoen/Cleaning_Assignment/README.md

 Just to be clear, the relative path compared to "run_analysis.R" of the "activity_labels.txt" file should be "UCI HAR Dataset/activity_labels.txt" for instance.

-The scripts have been tested on MAC OS X. Not on windows or linux.
+The scripts have been tested on MAC OS X.

 ## The exercise's description